2020 Iran explosions: Isfahan power plant explosion

-On 19 July 2020, an explosion hit a power plant in Isfahan Province.
+On 19 July 2020, an explosion hit a power plant in Isfahan province.
 No one was injured.

 Alleged Israeli aims

-According to one report from Business Insider, citing an unnamed former Israeli official and a European Union intelligence official, Israel is behind some of the attacks, with the European source "fearing" that the goal of the Israeli government to provoke a military confrontation with Iran while U.S. President Donald Trump remains in office.
+According to one report from Business Insider, citing an unnamed former Israeli official and a European Union intelligence official, Israel is behind some of the explosions, with the European source "fearing" that the goal of the Israeli government to provoke a military confrontation with Iran while U.S. President Donald Trump remains in office.
 According to the EU official, "There would be a lot less appetite for adventures and secret missions to blow up nuclear facilities under a Biden administration."

 Response

-In October 2020, Rafael Grossi, Director General of International Atomic Energy Agency (IAEA) confirmed to AP that Iran has started building an underground centrifuge assembly plant after the explosions, and added that Iran also continues to stockpile greater amounts of low-enriched uranium, but does not appear to possess enough to produce a weapon.
+In October 2020, Rafael Grossi, Director General of International Atomic Energy Agency (IAEA) confirmed to Associated Press that Iran has started building an underground centrifuge assembly plant after the explosions, and added that Iran also continues to stockpile greater amounts of low-enriched uranium, but does not appear to possess enough to produce a weapon.